Building trust before asking for commitment

 Status remained stuck on 'action needed’

-Even with clear instructions in place, I realized we had a fundamental technical problem: the email validation happened entirely on the people-finder network's site, not in our system or our vendor's API.
-This meant we had no direct way to know when a user successfully completed validation.
-The status would perpetually show "action needed" even after users did everything correctly, creating a confusing and frustrating experience that undermined trust.
+Even with clear instructions in place, I realized we had a basic technical problem: the email validation happened entirely on the people-finder network's site, not in our system or our vendor's API.
+Because the validation happened outside our system, we had no direct way to know when a user was done.

 I realized that since we continuously re-scanned all sites, if our scan showed data removed from even one child site in a network, the validation must have been completed.
 I worked with developers to implement logic that inferred the parent network's status based on removal patterns across child sites.
 When all child sites showed removal, the parent status automatically updated to "completed"—giving users the closure they needed without requiring direct system integration.